tsdh/clj-miniconcat/README.md

 the stack, applies the clojure function `+` to them (i.e., adds them), and pushes the result back on the stack.

-2. You can define words in the language itself using the word `:define-word`.
+#### Defining words in miniconcat itself

+You can define words in the language itself using the word `:define-word`.
 It consumes three items from the stack, namely the new word's name, its argument count, and its definition as a quotation (a vector).

 ```
 user> (run-concat 'flubble 3 [:+ :+] :define-word  ;; define the new word :flubble